HopaBDD/Hopa/README.md

+# Behaviour Driven Development for C.

 # hopa-core

-hopa-core provides the structure for writing executable examples of how your code should behave, and an rspec command with tools to constrain which examples get run and tailor the output.
+hopa-core provides the structure for writing executable examples of how your code should behave, and an hopa command with tools to constrain which examples get run and tailor the output.

 ## Install